colejd/OculusEye/README.md

 LibUSB
 AntTweakBar

-Made with Xcode 5.1.1 on Mac OS 9.
+Made with Xcode 6.1.1 on Mac OS 10.10 Yosemite.